com-py/compy/README.md

 - ## Sep.
 2018: Updated Program_12.2_qmscatt.py and Program_12.2_qmscatt.ipynb.
   - ### This update fixes the compatibility in spherical Bessel functions between `SciPy` versions 0.x.x and 1.x.x.
 In version 1.x.x, the name is changed from `sph_jn/yn` to `spherical_jn/yn`, its signature is also different.
 With this fix, the program automatically detects the `SciPy` version and should work under either version.
 - ## March 2021: VPython advisory.
   - ### .py codes using classic VPython (`visual`) will generally not run in either Jupyter or in a terminal because of changes in latest vpython versions.
 While one could slightly modify the .py programs to run from a terminal, the easiest way is to run the corresponding .ipynb programs instead.
-If you have  to run from a teminal, refer to  the .ipynb counterpart on necessary modifications (mostly related to vectors and canvas) to make it work.
+If you have  to run from a terminal, refer to  the .ipynb counterpart on necessary modifications (mostly related to vectors and canvas) to make it work.
 - ## Computational modeling forum:  https://groups.google.com/forum/#!forum/comphys